Twarner491/TeddyWarner.org/docs/Projects/ProjectPortfolioSite.md

 The basic setup and customization of your static site are covered wonderfully on the [Mkdocs Material Theme Setup Documentation](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/).
 However, following this basic theme setup, your site can be altered farther by extending the [Material Theme](https://squidfunk.github.io/mkdocs-material/) -  Witch can be read about [here](https://squidfunk.github.io/mkdocs-material/customization/#extending-the-theme).
 All of my overrides can be found in [this site's GitHub repo](https://github.com/Twarner491/Project-Documentation-Site/).

+???+ abstract "Git Pull"

+    When working with other developers in a Git Repo, the Git Pull command is necessary to keep your local branch up to date with others' work.
+Running the line ...

+    ``` yaml linenums="1"
+    git pull
+    ```

+    will pull in any pushed changes to your repository, allowing you to merge work/changes with work from other branches.

 ## Site Publishing

 Finally, after any changes are made to your site, you can merge your local changes back to your [GitHub Pages](https://pages.github.com/) repo to be built and published with the commands ...